Bradford wins UK City of Culture 2025 bid

 "There was stiff competition and I thank County Durham, Southampton and Wrexham County Borough for their excellent bids."

-The city will receive £270,000 in initial funding to assist it in developing its plans and will also be eligible for a £3m grant from The National Lottery Heritage Fund.
+Bradford will receive £270,000 in initial funding to assist it in developing its plans and will also be eligible for a £3m grant from The National Lottery Heritage Fund.

 For the first time the three runners up will receive £125,000 to enable them to move forward with some of the elements of their bids.

-Chair of the advisory panel Sir Phil Redmond said the choice was never about one bid being better than another.
+Sir Phil Redmond said the choice was never about one bid being better than another.

 "It is more that one bid has the potential to make a bigger and deliverable impact."